sebpardo/sebpardo.github.io/_posts/2016-03-15-ebird-add-taxa-info.md

 This leaves us with 2226 unique genera.

+### BirdLife's taxonomic checklist

 There are other organizations that also maintain their own complete bird species checklists, but do include information on order and families for each species.
 One of these is [BirdLife International](http://www.birdlife.org/datazone/info/taxonomy).
 We need to download the latest version of this checklist; for simplicity I've already turned this list into a .csv file which you can download [here](http://www.asd.com/) (you can also download the original .zip file with the complete information [here](http://www.birdlife.org/datazone/userfiles/file/Species/Taxonomy/BirdLife_Checklist_Version_80.zip)).

-A little bit of wrangling is required to make this checklist comparable with eBird's taxonomy
+A little bit of wrangling is required to make this checklist comparable with eBird's taxonomy:

 ``` r
 birdlifetax <- read.csv("~/Projects/stats-ebird/BirdLife-v8.csv",